Academic Accommodations for Disabilities and Medical Conditions

 Writing Center and Proofreaders

-The Writing Center is located on the first floor of 300-Pfeiffer in the Women's Center.
+The Writing Center is located in Shaffer 712.
 Students can schedule times to meet with the director of the writing center, Dr. Diane Capitani for assistance with content, structure, and stylistic editing for required coursework and degree-work.

 The Student Proofreaders at Garrett-Evangelical offer free proofreading to any current Garrett-Evangelical student for required coursework and degree-work (theses, dissertations, mid-point reflections, etc.).
 They can assist with punctuation, word choices, spelling, basic sentence structure, and citations.
 The proofreaders do not edit or critique content.
-If you would like assistance with editing, content, or structure, please contact Dr. Diane Capitani in the Writing Center at email@example.com.
-For more information about the proofreaders, please contact Krista McNeil, Administrator for Academic Affairs, at 847.866.3903 or firstname.lastname@example.org.
+If you would like assistance with editing, content, or structure, please contact Dr. Diane Capitani in the Writing Center at firstname.lastname@example.org.
+For more information about the proofreaders, please contact Krista McNeil, Director of Academic Studies and Registrar, at 847.866.3907 or email@example.com.

 The Styberg Library

 The Styberg Library (formerly the United Library) is the academic library of Garrett-Evangelical Theological Seminary and Bexley Hall Seabury Western Theological Federation, Inc. The United Library was established in 1981 by the merger of the two collections and is now owned by Garrett-Evangelical.
 In 2017, the United Library was renamed the Ernest and Bernice Styberg Library, in recognition of their outstanding leadership in the Forging Our Future capital campaign as well as in previous campaigns.
 With the physical collection of about 400,000 print volumes, 600 periodical subscriptions, and other materials including microfilm reels, DVDs, and CDs and the online access to numerous databases and e- books, the Styberg Library is considered as one of the top theological research libraries in the United States.
 Collection distinctives include rare book collections in the Methodist and Anglican traditions, ancient Near Eastern studies and biblical archeology, rare Bible collections with several outstanding first editions, and manuscript and archival collections including Garrett-Evangelical institutional records, personal papers, and church archives of the United Methodist Church Northern Illinois Conference.